YBY2000/INFO6205_FP/README.md

 ### Project Statement
 Recent years, everyone can make a payment easily via credit card or electronic payment, this brings a problem that we don't have a clear insight of our budget.
 It leads to that many individuals are not fully aware of their financial situation or where their money is being spent.
 Also, understanding overall spending habits and patterns can be difficult without visual aids.
+**Target Users**: Individuals who require a straightforward solution to monitor and analyze their personal financial data.

 ### Objectives
 The primary objective of FinEasy is to offer a user-friendly tool for individuals seeking a straightforward method to monitor and analyze their financial activities.
 It aims to empower users with the knowledge and insights needed to make informed financial decisions, encourage savings, and optimize spending patterns.

-### Target Users
-Individuals who require a straightforward solution to monitor and analyze their personal financial data.